cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

     `Major.Minor.Patch` can be found inside one of its label field named `full`.

+!!!
+Note
+    `cnpg_collector_first_recoverability_point` will be zero until
+    your first backup to the object store.
+This is separate from the WAL archival.

 ### User defined metrics

 This feature is currently in *beta* state and the format is inspired by the